 Joanne has provided representation in cases involving allegations of serious crime.
 She has been instructed as a junior in a number of murder trials, including:

-- R v B & others (Derby CC, 2019): Led by Queen’s Counsel in a multi-handed murder trial in which client was acquitted following a successful Galbraith submission at the close of the Prosecution’s case.
+- R v B & others (Derby CC, 2019): Led by King’s Counsel in a multi-handed murder trial in which client was acquitted following a successful Galbraith submission at the close of the Prosecution’s case.

 Joanne can provide advice and representation on matters arising from criminal proceedings, including civil orders.

 Joanne completed a secondment in the legal department of regulator.
 During this time, she worked on cases involving allegations of illegal practice, disciplinary proceedings, and registration appeals.

 Joanne has also undertaken a secondment within a law firm acting on behalf of regulatory bodies.
 During this time, Joanne was involved in a number of investigations arising from wide-ranging misconduct allegations.
 She has represented regulators before regulatory panels and in the High Court.

 Most recently, Joanne has been instructed by a regulator in the legal sector and in police misconduct proceedings.